 To save you time, type "Add your link" "Black Widgets" into a search engine (Obviously you should substitute your own keywords in place of black widgets.
 Add the quotes, though.)
 You'll then get back sites that actively encourage you to add your link to their website.

 Rather than spending all your time trying to get links from other sites it's probably better to promote your site via social media.
 This means sites like Facebook, Twitter, LinkedIn, Google+, etc. The idea is that you create a social page on these sites and let everyone know about your site, what they can find there, and why they should bother visiting.
 On your website, you then add links back to your social media pages.
 These links are ones visitors can click on if they "Like" your site.
 The more "Likes" you get the more popular your site will be.
-For more information on using social media to promote your site, see these pages:

 In the next part, we'll take a look at Pay Per Click advertising.